 A B O U T g r e e r t o w n s h e n d

 Townshend moved to Queensland to continue her art practice and has lived in Australia for five years.
-In 2017, she was awarded a Q ANZAC 100 fellowship at the State Library of Queensland for her project Treasure: A Soldier's Story.
-In 2016, Townshend's work was included in an International Drawing Publication by Manifest Drawing Research Centre and gallery, Ohio, U.S.A.
+Upcoming in 2021, Greer is a finalist in the Lyn McCrea Memorial Drawing Award at Noosa Regional Gallery, exhibition 5 Nov - 5 Dec.
+In 2020, she was commissioned from a nation-wide call out by Nillumbik Shire Council, Victoria to create work for Art in the Time of Covid at Montsalvat..
+In 2017, Greer was awarded a Q ANZAC 100 fellowship at the State Library of Queensland for her project Treasure: A Soldier's Story, was shortlisted for a $150,000 triple public sculpture commission for Sunshine Coast City Council, and was a finalist in the Lyn McCrea Memorial Drawing Prize.
+In 2016, Townshend's work was included in an International Drawing Publication by Manifest Drawing Research Centre and gallery, U.S.A.
 She was also selected as a finalist in the Lyn McCrea Memorial Drawing Prize (Highly Commended and work acquired by award founder) Noosa Regional Gallery, the Stanthorpe Art Festival Art Prize Stanthorpe Regional Gallery, and the Parkin Drawing Prize Academies Gallery NZ.
 In 2014, Townshend was a finalist in the Sunshine Coast Art Award, the Marie Ellis Drawing Award and also a recipient of the Regional Arts Development Fund Gold Coast City Council.
-In 2013, Townshend's work was Highly Commended in the Clayton Utz Art Award, (Brisbane, Australia) and she shortlisted for both the Marie Ellis Drawing Award (Australia) and the Parkin Drawing Award (New Zealand).
+In 2013, Townshend's work was Highly Commended in the Clayton Utz Art Award and she shortlisted for both the Marie Ellis Drawing Award and the Parkin Drawing Prize.

-Townshend's upcoming solo show Here I Came to the Very Edge opens at the Museum of Brisbane on March 13th 2020 and is an introduction to the outcome of her QANZAC 100 fellowship at the State Library of Queensland.
+Townshend's recent solo show Here I Came to the Very Edge ran 11 Nov 2020 - 26 Jan 2021 at the Museum of Brisbane and was an outcome of her Q ANZAC 100 fellowship at the SLQ.
 The work explores the experiences of Queensland soldiers during the First World War, based on their letters, diaries and photographs.
 Her individual exhibitions have included: Heart (2017) Noosa Regional Gallery, With You (2015) The Hold Artspace, Brisbane, Bon Voyage (2010) Art Museum Hotel, New Zealand; and Drift, Wander, (2009) Taylor Jensen Gallery, New Zealand.

 STUDIO: Brisbane, Australia